 Anuradhapura marks the northernmost city of the cultural triangle of Sri Lanka, which is one of the most important cultural places in Sri Lanka and also the most ancient city on the island, dating back to the 3rd century BC.
 Anuradhapura is a UNESCO world heritage site since 1982.

 Anuradhapura hides hundreds of temples, palaces, stone sculptures, and many valuable monuments; therefore, Anuradhapura is a part of most Sri Lanka cultural tours.
 The city was established by the first king of Sri Lanka, Walagambahu, in the dry zone of Sri Lanka’s central province.

 Cultural and historical facts of Anuradhapura

-Important historical places in Anuradhapura: Sri Maha bodhi (ficus religiosa), Jetawanarama dagoba, Abhayagiriya and Ruwanweli dagoba are the most prominent sites to visit in Anuradhapura.
+Important historical places in Anuradhapura: Sri Maha Bodhi (ficus religiosa), Jetawanarama Dagoba, Abhayagiriya, and Ruwanweli Dagoba are the most prominent sites to visit in Anuradhapura.

-Food in Anuradhapura: the cultural heritage of Anuradhapura is remarkable but your historical tour to Anuradhapura should not be restricted to the archaeological site, there is authentic Sri Lankan cuisine that can’t be missed in Anuradhapura.
+Food in Anuradhapura: the cultural heritage of Anuradhapura is remarkable, but your historical tour to Anuradhapura should not be restricted to the archaeological site; there is authentic Sri Lankan cuisine that can’t be missed in Anuradhapura.

 How to reach Anuradhapura

-Few other places to experience Sri Lankan culture and heritage in Anuradhapura
+There are few other places to experience Sri Lankan culture and heritage in Anuradhapura

-Distance to cover on this Sri Lanka cultural tour is 230 km
+The distance to cover on this Sri Lanka cultural tour is 230 km

 The duration of the trip to the cultural city of Anuradhapura from the airport is 5 hours